 This one is quite an interesting position!
 It is less known and so amazing when you have mastitis!
 Your baby should be lying on their back while you prop yourself up on a pillow and let your breasts dangle while you breastfeed.
 Gravity and your baby’s suckling will help drain a clogged duct.

-There’s no right or wrong way of breastfeeding, and don’t let anyone tell you otherwise!
-I hope this leaves you feeling empowered to get creative in finding the right breastfeeding position for you and baby in any given situation.
+There’s no right or wrong way of breastfeeding; don’t let anyone tell you otherwise!
+I hope this leaves you feeling empowered to get creative in finding the right breastfeeding position for you and your baby in any given situation.